 Push this bubble in between two of the flower petals.
 Do not be afraid to push it to the middle.
 This step involves handling two balloons.
 You are already progressing in your balloon skills!

 Let’s add some leaves to our stem.
 Halfway down the stem, pinch a section of the balloon and fold an eight inch length in half. (this is similar to the handle of the sword balloon) This will be one of the leaves.
 Twist the end of the leaf into the stem.

 See how it is similar to the sword handle?
 Twist another leaf right next to the first one.

 You will have a short stock of the balloon left at the bottom.
 You can either keep it as a handle for the flower or you can press it up into one of the leaves.

 Tips and Tricks For Making Balloon Animals

-- You will see some twisters stretch the balloon before blowing it up, but it is not necessary.
+- You might see some professional balloon animal twisters stretching the balloon before blowing it up, but it is not necessary.

-- Use a hand pump with long balloons.
+- When learning how to make your balloon animals, try to use a hand pump with long balloons.
 It is way more efficient than blowing up the balloon with your own air supply from your lungs.